top of page

 Sarah Limer

 Sarah (she/her) graduated with a BS in Biology from Kennesaw State University in 2022, where she studied under Dr. Troy Mutchler researching the effects of urbanization on organic matter inputs and food webs within freshwater streams throughout North Georgia.
-Sarah is working towards a MS degree in Marine Conservation and Resource Management at the University of South Alabama.
+Sarah has finished a MS degree in Marine Conservation and Resource Management at the University of South Alabama, and is now working towards her PhD.
 She currently works on nature based solutions and natural hazards dimensions in coastal landscapes

 Intern